wpgaurav/dynamic-month-year-into-posts/dynamic-month-year-into-posts/README.txt

 Use various combinations to make your articles even more dynamic.

-Supports both Rank Math and Yoast SEO.
-Tested to be working with Yoast SEO and Rank Math's breadcrumbs, custom meta titles, excerpt etc.
+Supports Rank Math, Rank Math Pro, SEOPress, SEOPress Premium and Yoast SEO, Yoast SEO Premium.
+Tested to be working with Yoast SEO, SEOPress and Rank Math's breadcrumbs, custom meta titles, excerpt etc.

 *How to use?*
 Just install the plugin (see Installation tab) and activate it.
 Add [year] to render current year, [nyear] to render next year, [pyear] to render previous year and [month] to render current month automatically.
 As the months & years change, they get updated into the content and title automatically on the shortcode locations.